PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 • ❌ Doesn’t apply to new graduates.
 Newly licensed PAs will still require collaboration and mentorship or supervision until they complete years of such clinical experience and mentorship.

 • ❌ Doesn’t lower standards.
-Only PAs with at least 7,680 hours of supervised or collaborative practice and documented quality assurance are eligible for independent practice pathway.
+Only PAs with at least 7,680 hours of supervised or collaborative practice and documented quality assurance are eligible for the autonomous practice pathway.

 • ❌ Doesn’t allow unrestricted pain procedures.
 Invasive pain treatments still require physician involvement unless performed in hospital-based settings with proper privileges.

 • ❌ Doesn’t remove malpractice protections.
-All PAs — independent or collaborative — remain covered by malpractice insurance and the bill actually expands patient protections by including independent pathway PAs to the Wisconsin’s Injured Patients and Families Compensation Fund.
+All PAs — independent or collaborative — remain covered by malpractice insurance and the bill actually expands patient protections by including apathway PAs to the Wisconsin’s Injured Patients and Families Compensation Fund.

 • ❌ Doesn’t replace physicians.
 Physicians, PAs, and NPs will continue to be essential parts of Wisconsin’s healthcare workforce.
 This bill simply gives experienced PAs the ability to expand access where physicians are not available -the very reason PAs were created.